Felixburton7/mdcath_sampling/README.md

+Below is the full corrected README with improvements to clarity, formatting, and consistency:

+---

 # mdCATH Dataset Stratified Sampling

 This repository implements a hierarchical stratified sampling protocol to partition the mdCATH dataset into training (90%) and holdout (10%) sets.
-The goal is to preserve the diversity of structural and dynamic properties across protein domains while ensuring that homologous domains remain together.
+The goal is to preserve the diversity of structural and dynamic properties across protein domains while ensuring that homologous domains remain grouped together.

 ---

 ## Overview

 The mdCATH dataset is preprocessed by:

-- **Extracting CATH Classifications**: Domains are classified by class, architecture, topology, and homology using CATH v4.4.0.
+- **Extracting CATH Classifications:**
+  Domains are classified by class, architecture, topology, and homology using CATH v4.4.0.

+- **Feature Aggregation:**
-- **Feature Aggregation**: Domain-level features are computed from residue-level molecular dynamics simulations at five different temperatures (320K–450K) plus an average.
+  Domain-level features are computed from residue-level molecular dynamics simulations at five different temperatures (320K–450K) along with an average.
 Key features include:
-  - **Secondary Structure Composition**: Percentages of helix, sheet, and coil.
+  - **Secondary Structure Composition:** Percentages of helix, sheet, and coil.
-  - **Backbone Flexibility**: Average RMSF values.
+  - **Backbone Flexibility:** Average RMSF values.
-  - **Core/Exterior Ratio**: Proportion of residues in the core.
+  - **Core/Exterior Ratio:** Proportion of residues in the core.
-  - **Solvent Accessibility**: Average relative accessibility.
+  - **Solvent Accessibility:** Average relative accessibility.

-- **Temperature Stability Profiles**: Domains are categorized as:
+- **Temperature Stability Profiles:**
+  Domains are categorized as:
-  - **Stable**: RMSF₄₅₀/RMSF₃₂₀ < 1.0
+  - **Stable:** RMSF₄₅₀/RMSF₃₂₀ < 1.0
-  - **Moderately Stable**: Ratio between 1.0 and 2.0
+  - **Moderately Stable:** Ratio between 1.0 and 2.0
-  - **Unstable**: Ratio > 2.0
+  - **Unstable:** Ratio > 2.0

 ---

 ## Stratified Sampling Protocol

 ### Hierarchical Stratification

+- **Partitioning:**
-- **Partitioning**: Domains are first grouped based on the CATH classification hierarchy.
+  Domains are initially grouped based on the CATH classification hierarchy.

-- **Targeted Sampling within Topology Groups**:
+- **Targeted Sampling within Topology Groups:**
-  - For topologies with ≥10 domains:
+  - For topologies with **10 or more domains:**
     - **K-means clustering** is applied to the feature vectors.
     - One representative domain per cluster is selected to maximize diversity.
   - For smaller topologies:
     - Domains are sampled with a probability proportional to their uniqueness in feature space.

 ### Homology Control

-- **Domain Network Construction**:
+- **Domain Network Construction:**
-  - A network is built where nodes (domains) are connected if they share the same PDB origin or belong to the same homologous superfamily.
+  A network is built where nodes (domains) are connected if they share the same PDB origin or belong to the same homologous superfamily.

-- **Component Sampling**:
+- **Component Sampling:**
-  - Instead of sampling individual domains, connected components are sampled to ensure that related domains remain together in either the training or holdout set.
+  Instead of sampling individual domains, connected components are sampled to ensure that related domains remain together in either the training or holdout set.

 ### Validation and Iterative Refinement

-- **Statistical Validation**:
+- **Statistical Validation:**
   - Kolmogorov-Smirnov tests for continuous distributions (e.g., domain size, RMSF values).
   - χ² tests for categorical distributions (e.g., CATH classifications, secondary structure composition).

-- **Representation Index (RI)**:
+- **Representation Index (RI):**
-  - A composite RI (geometric mean of distribution similarity, hierarchy coverage, and stability profile coverage) is computed.
+  - A composite RI (calculated as the geometric mean of distribution similarity, hierarchy coverage, and stability profile coverage) is computed.
   - The sampling process is iteratively refined until RI ≥ 0.9.

-- **Final Outcome**:
+- **Final Outcome:**
-  - **Holdout Set**: 540 domains (10% of the dataset).
+  - **Holdout Set:** 540 domains (10% of the dataset).
-  - **Training Set**: 4,858 domains.
+  - **Training Set:** 4,858 domains.

 ---